JackHywood/Chemotacticswarming/README.md

 Rules governing agent motility simulations available are those outlined in the accompanying paper.

-Five different types of simulations are made available and are found in the respective folders:
+Different types of simulations are made available and are found in the respective folders:

 - `Unbiased`:
 Simulates unbiased agent movement.